 The most obvious and main symptom of infertility is the inability to become pregnant, and in most cases, there are no additional symptoms.

 In some occasions, women with infertility may not have menstrual periods and men may have hormonal problems which can be observed by abnormal hair growth or sexual function.

-There are a variety of causes of infertility thus it may be difficult to determine the exact cause.
-In many cases, the cause may include inadequate levels of hormones in either the male or female partner which is why our endocrine specialists at Rocky Mountain Diabetes can be helpful in the diagnosis and treatment if infertility.
+There are a variety of causes of infertility, so it may be difficult to determine the exact cause.
+In many cases, the cause may include inadequate levels of hormones in either the male or female partner, which is why our endocrine specialists at Rocky Mountain Diabetes can be helpful in the diagnosis and treatment of infertility.

 The following chart outlines other potential causes of infertility.

 Once the underlying cause is determined, treatment options can be discussed with your doctor.